W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 5. This is the question that *must* be asked: “Where can I go for protection?”.
-²“Seek and ye shall find” does not mean that you should seek blindly and desperately for something you would not recognise.
+²“Seek and ye shall find” does not mean that you should seek blindly and desperately for something you would not recognize.
 ³Meaningful seeking is consciously undertaken, consciously organised and consciously directed.
 ⁴The goal must be formulated clearly and kept in mind.
 ⁵Learning and wanting to learn are inseparable.